HituziANDO/MKAPopupKit/README.md

 ### Most Simple Usage

-1. Set the indicator for default
+1. Set the indicator as default is able to use like a singleton

 	```swift
 	// ViewController